pyrodie18/ACSC2017-Release/osint/find_the_stack3/readme.md

 # find_the_stack3 (osint)

+A writeup for this problem can be found at https://www.signal-chief.com/2017/12/find_the_stack2/

 # Instructions to Contestant

 Once again, need to find the stack but this time, we're not looking for an address at all.
 Find the normal flag (acsc2017{######})